 An event whose location is modeled as being a specific distance along a route relative to another event on the route.

 A linear LRS feature.
-In ArcGIS Pipeline Referencing, a route is a run of a physical pipe where measure values are strictly increasing or decreasing monotonically.
-Routes are polyline features that contain M measures, and are built on centerlines which are polyline features that do not contain M measures.
+In Pipeline Referencing, a route is a run of a physical pipe where measure values are strictly increasing or decreasing monotonically.
+Routes are polyline features that contain m-measures and are built on centerlines that are polyline features that do not contain m-measures.

-Reference points that are placed along the horizontal measurement of a route, centerline, or baseline at a regular interval.
-Station numbers increase from West to East or South to North based on the cardinal direction of the overall network.
+Reference points with numerical values that are placed along the horizontal measurement of a route, centerline, or baseline at a regular interval.
+Station numbers increase from west to east or south to north based on the cardinal direction of the overall network.

 The fundamental system of measurement used by surveyors.
-For highway or pipeline projects, a starting reference station is first established and then all distances along the route centerline are measured from that point location.
+For highway or pipeline projects, a starting reference station is first established; then all distances along the route centerline are measured from that point location.
 Generally, the distance between two adjoining stations along a route is 100 feet.
 The first station located at the beginning of the baseline is 0+00 and the next station located 100 feet away from it is 1+00.
-Therefore, a station number of 10+34.05 depicts 1034.05 feet (10*100 + 34.05) away from the starting station.
+For example, a station number of 10+34.05 depicts 1034.05 feet (10*100 + 34.05) away from the starting station.